MahaGhonaim/Stock-Market/README.md

 * **Wikipedia**: ( https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)

    Data regarding company-specific information, such as sector classifications and business descriptions, was gathered from Wikipedia.
-This allowed for an analysis of stock performance at the sector level, providing insights into how different industries perform in the market.
+This allowed for an analysis
+                of stock performance at the sector level, providing insights into how different industries perform in the market.

 * **Kaggle**:(https://www.kaggle.com/camnugent/sandp500)

    Kaggle datasets were used to obtain additional financial and operational data, such as revenue, profit, and other key metrics.
-Kaggle hosts a wide range of publicly available datasets, which are useful for in-depth financial and business analysis.
+Kaggle hosts a wide range of publicly
+             available datasets, which are useful for in-depth financial and business analysis.

-* **Custom Excel Files**: Preprocessed tables for analysis
+* **Custom Excel Files**: Additional EXCEL files were used to complement the data from the mentioned sources.

+  These files contained preprocessed data specifically tailored for the project’s needs, including date dimension tables, GIO Fact, SP500 historical data, and financial fact data.
 ---
+## 02. Data Overview
+o	**Stock Fact**: Contains data on stock prices, volume, and trading dates.

+o	**Security**: Contains information on the companies (e.g., sector, industry).

+o	**Fact Financial**: Includes financial performance metrics like revenue and profit.

+o	**SP500 Historical Data**: Provides historical stock performance data for the S&P 500.

+o	**GIO-Fact**: Offers additional financial and operational metrics.

+o	**Date Dim**: Contains date information for time-based analysis.

+### Overview on each Table:
+1-	**Fact Stock**

+The provided data appears to be stock market data for a specific stock symbol ("AAL" in this case), capturing daily trading details.

+**Symbol**: The stock ticker symbol representing the company (AAL in this case, likely for American Airlines).

+**Stock_Date**: The date for each trading session, formatted as DD-MM-YY, indicating when the stock's performance was recorded.

+**Open**: The stock’s opening price at the start of the trading day.

+**High**: The highest price reached by the stock during the trading day.

+**Low**: The lowest price recorded for the stock during the trading day.

+**Close**: The stock’s price at the end of the trading day.

+**Volume**: The number of shares traded during the trading day.

+This dataset provides a time series of stock trading data, useful for analyzing trends in the stock's performance over time.
+It could be used to monitor price fluctuations, trading volume, and patterns in the stock’s daily movement.

+---
-### 02. Data Cleaning
+### 03. Data Cleaning

 Performed in **Excel**: